 The area on the opposite side of the Chalk Creek is for overnight and spa guests only.

 It becomes luxury atmosphere.

-In the left side, there are three Japanese style rocky tubs.
+In the left side, there are three Japanese style pools surrounded by rocks.

 It snowed a lot and looked really nice; however, the water was heavily chlorinated again.